 - Sign up for a free British Airways Executive Club account (2 minute signup)

-- Sign up for a British Airways Visa Signature Credit card
+- Sign up for a British Airways Visa Signature® Card

-- Spend $2,000 on your British Airways Visa within 3 months of opening the account to earn a 50,000 Avios bonus. $95 annual fee waived 1st year
+- Spend $3,000 on your credit card within 3 months of opening the account to earn a 50,000 Avios bonus. $95 annual fee not waived the first year

 - Wait until your 50,000 Avios have been deposited into your BA Executive Club account and then call the BA Executive Club number 1-800-452-1201 to book your flights on Aer Lingus (for some reason the Aer Lingus flights do not show up on the BA website, so you have to know this tip in advance that you can in fact book these flights by calling the Executive Club number.
 The BA website says, “Please contact your local Executive Club Service Centre to spend your Avios on Aer Lingus and Alaskan Airlines flights”).
 You should also ask for the $25 phone booking fee to be waived since you are unable to book this flight online; the representative I spoke with said they would honor that request.

 And it really is as easy as that!
 Four simple steps and you get two round-trip flights for just the small taxes and fees!

-We also priced out tickets from New York or Chicago to Ireland direct on Aer Lingus and those were 40,000 Avios; flying from Atlanta to Dublin (connecting through Chicago) was just under 50,000, so still not bad.
-This makes a dream trip to Ireland very accessible for just about anyone on the eastern half of the United States.
+We also priced out tickets from New York or Chicago to Ireland direct on Aer Lingus and those were 40,000 Avios; this makes a dream trip to Ireland very accessible for just about anyone on the eastern half of the United States.